- Focus and Scope

 Ethical Guideline for Journal Publication

-Institute of Advanced Engineering and Science (IAES) as publisher of IAES Journals takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
+Institute of Advanced Engineering and Science (IAES) as publisher takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
 We are committed to ensuring that advertising, reprinting, or other commercial revenue has no impact or influence on editorial decisions.
 In addition, the IAES and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.

 Publication decisions